fac25/tfb-cocoon-kids-big-hug/README.md

 ## Project outcomes

 ### Were your assumptions right or wrong?

 ## Recommendations and conclusions

 ### What features would you prioritise to build next?
+The Join/Go page.
+The parents page.
+add functionality to parents page and schools page

 ### Was the project a success?

+Yes, we managed to create our MVP and even beyond that managed to add authentication and extra pages.
+The project is a working website and can be used by the product owner for intended purposes of presenting her ideas to potential clients and people willing to fund her project.

 ## Software Development Lifecycle stages